 To make a request for intake, please complete the Google form located here.
 Once the intake form is received it will be placed into our admissions database.
-For additional information, please contact Leah Farinola, Principal, at firstname.lastname@example.org.
+Please refrain from sending any student records until a formal request has been made.
+For additional information, please contact Dr. Leah Farinola, Principal, Chief School Administrator, at [email protected].

 It is the goal of REED Academy to provide educational opportunities to individuals with a diagnosis of autism who are ages 3-21.
 Core to REED’s admissions philosophy is the principle that REED Academy accepts families not just students.
 Parent(s)/guardian(s) must demonstrate a willingness and ability to be active participants in their child’s educational programming.

 Services shall not be denied to any otherwise eligible person because of socioeconomic status, race, color, religion, sex, sexual orientation, or national or ethnic origin (Section 504 of the Rehabilitation Act, 1973).

 - An Intake Request Form can be submitted by parent(s)/guardian(s) or the school district.
 REED administrators are automatically notified when new intake requests are received, and received forms go into the intake database.